CloudEngineHub/LLaVA-CoT/README.md

 If you want to use perform inference time scaling, you can use code provided in [inference_demo/inference_demo.py](inference_demo/inference_demo.py).

+In order to run the demo, you need to replace this file with the original inference code for Llama-3.2-11B-Vision-Instruct in VLMEvalKit.

+Additionally, you need to replace the `processing_mllama.py` file in the transformers library with the one provided in [inference_demo/processing_mllama.py](inference_demo/processing_mllama.py).

 ### Finetuning

 You may use any repository that supports Llama-3.2-11B-Vision-Instruct for finetuning.